 The put-call ratio is a sentiment indicator based on the number of put options traded versus the number of calls.
 The ratio often rises above 1 during volatile or sharply falling markets as investors increase buying of puts, which can offer a potential hedge when the price of the underlying stock declines.

-Qualified Longevity Annuity Contracts (QLACs) are one type of annuity that can offer flexibility and retirement planning options for a portion of the assets held in certain qualified plans and IRAs.
+Qualified Longevity Annuity Contracts (QLACs) are one type of annuity that can offer flexibility and retirement planning choices for a portion of the assets held in certain qualified plans and IRAs.
 They’re a type of deferred income annuity (DIA).

 A plan that meets requirements of the Internal Revenue Code and so is eligible to receive certain tax benefits.